Armstrong Siddeley blog

 Characteristics

-So how do you spot an Armstrong Siddeley in a field or traffic jam of vintage cars?
-The first thing is look up.
-If the car has a saloon or coupe body, it will almost certainly be taller than most other vintage cars.
-Even a car with a tourer body will sit high above the road as the vintage Armstrong Siddeley has a high chassis, which is usually thought to be because many cars were sold to British colonial countries with poor roads.
-The design of the Armstrong Siddeley is architectural, reflecting the characteristics of Art Deco buildings of the 1920s.
+The design of the Armstrong Siddeley is architectural, reflecting the characteristic Art Deco style of the 1920s.
 The cars had strong vertical and horizontal lines and an overall solidity.
 All the designs avoid fussy detailing and this is carried throughout the design so the cars had disc wheels and solid body panels with no louvres cut into the side panels of the bonnet.
 The Art Deco feel is strongest in the cars with V-shaped radiators.

 Get closer to the car and you will see the Sphinx mascot on the radiator above the Armstrong Siddeley name picked out of blue enamel.
 There will also be an intertwined AS on the car’s pedals.
 Another unmistakable feature is the loud whine that comes from the gearbox in first and second gears.
 This is a characteristic of the crash gearbox, so is not heard on the cars with pre-selector gearboxes that were fitted as an alternative after 1928.

+What will you notice if you are lucky enough to get a lift in a vintage Armstrong Siddeley?
+The first thing is the high step up onto the running board and into the car giving you a good view of the road ahead.
+The driver will turn on the petrol under the scuttle, turn the ignition switch to M for magneto and then press the floor-mounted starter button.
+You will hear a loud whirr as the starter turns the heavy flywheel at the back of the engine.
+The car should start easily with minimal use of the choke.
+Out on the road the car will perform in line with many other non-sporting vintage cars with a top speed, depending on the model, of 45 to 60 mph.
 The cars have a reputation for being slow.
-There is some truth in this for the cars with heavy bodies and it is definitely true of the underpowered 12 horse-power car.
+There is some truth in this for cars with heavy bodies and it is definitely true of the underpowered 12 horse-power car.
 For the other models the reputation for slowness probably comes from two things that you will notice on your journey.
 The cars have a large flywheel and no clutch-stop so changing gear is a slow process as using the crash gearbox the driver has to wait for the engine to slow down before changing up a gear.
 Also, there is a large gap in the ratio between top gear and second so as soon as you change down for a hill the car slows down.
 The good thing is that there are few inclines that you cannot climb up in second gear!